whoschek/bzfs/README.md

 **--include-dataset** *DATASET [DATASET ...]*

-*  During replication, include any ZFS dataset (and its descendants) that is contained within SRC_DATASET if its dataset name is one of the given include dataset names but none of the exclude dataset names.
+*  During replication and deletion, include any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its dataset name is one of the given include dataset names but none of the exclude dataset names.
 If a dataset is excluded its descendants are automatically excluded too, and this decision is never reconsidered even for the descendants because exclude takes precedence over include.

     A dataset name is absolute if the specified dataset is prefixed by `/`, e.g. `/tank/baz/tmp`.
 Otherwise the dataset name is